mountainMath/doodles/content/posts/2019-06-21-frequent-transit-zoning.markdown

 We then categorize the resulting area by it's zoning, grouping them into low density (RS, RT, FSHCA, ..), multi-family (RM, CD, ...), commercial, and industrial zoning.
-Some of our categories are a little rough and could probably use refining, especially when categorizing lots zoned *Comprehensive Develpopment* into commerical or multi-family, but this seems to do a pretty good job for the purposes of this post.
+Some of our categories are a little rough and could probably use refining, especially when categorizing lots zoned *Comprehensive Development* into commercial or multi-family, but this seems to do a pretty good job for the purposes of this post.